 Starting your archival research

-Archival research is very rewarding but often requires time and patience.
+Archival research can be rewarding, but often requires time and patience.
 Preliminary investigation of a research topic can save you considerable time.
-Consult published sources available on-line or in local libraries before coming to the Municipal Archives.
+Consult published sources available online or in local libraries before coming to the Municipal Archives.
 Local History and Genealogy at Halifax Public Libraries is an excellent starting point for Halifax regional history.

 Finding archival materials online

-Start your search for primary source documents, original photos, maps, or audio-visual material online before even stepping foot into the Municipal Archives.
-Search the Municipal Archives database or the Archives’ online search tools to see if the archives has what you’re looking for.
+You can start your search for primary source documents, original photographs, maps, or audio-visual material online before even stepping foot into the Municipal Archives.
+Search the Municipal Archives database or view our online search tools to see if we have what you’re looking for.

 An increasing percentage of the Municipal Archives’ content is available online, as digital copies of its holdings are made; however, much is still only available in its original format.
-When you identify material you would like to view, you can either come to view it at the Municipal Archives or request a copy to be sent to you.
+When you identify material you would like to view, you can either come to view it at the Municipal Archives or request a copy to be sent to you for a fee.

-Researchers are encouraged to contact the Municipal Archives before their visit to determine if we have other sources for your research project, or to request that materials are ready in advance.
+Researchers are encouraged to contact the Municipal Archives to determine if we have other sources for your research project, or to request an appointment.

 Coming to the Archives to do research